spatialos/UnrealGDK/SpatialGDK/Documentation/content/get-started/get-started.md

 ## Your feedback and ideas

-We'd love to hear from you - please don't hesitate to give us feedback on your onboarding experience, our documentation, our [roadmap](https://trello.com/b/7wtbtwmL/unreal-gdk-roadmap) (Trello board), or anything else!
+We'd love to hear from you - drop into our forums or discord to give us feedback on your getting started experience, our documentation, our [development roadmap (Trello board)](https://trello.com/b/7wtbtwmL/unreal-gdk-roadmap), or anything else!

 **Discord**</br>
 Find us in the [**#unreal** channel](https://discordapp.com/channels/311273633307951114/339471548647866368).
 You may need to grab Discord [here](https://discordapp.com/).